 What happens after enrolment?

 - Year 12 will start induction on 2 September 2021.
 You will be invited into the academy as a single year group, so you will have time to acclimatise and meet your classmates, teachers, PPTs and other specialist staff.

-- The Year 12 day is between 9.15am and 3.25pm and we will release a new starter guide to all prospective students which > informs you of all the key information that you need to know prior to starting which will also correspond with the > guidance issued at that time. > - We have a dedicated Trinity Sixth Form Academy Padlet page that has lots of transitional resources designed carefully > by our teachers.
-Stepping up from GCSE to Level 2 A-Level/BTEC is very challenging and the Padlet resource supports you > through identifying what you will study across your chosen curriculum areas whilst also providing you with reading > materials and resources that pupils can complete prior to joining us in September. > > Simply come to the academy on results day 12 August bringing a copy of your results and photographic ID and dependant on > eligibility and subject availability, if there are places available you will be able to enrol.
+- The Year 12 day is between 9.15am and 3.25pm and we will release a new starter guide to all prospective students which informs you of all the key information that you need to know prior to starting which will also correspond with the guidance issued at that time.

+- We have a dedicated Trinity Sixth Form Academy Padlet page that has lots of transitional resources designed carefully by our teachers.
+Stepping up from GCSE to Level 2 A-level/BTEC is very challenging and the Padlet resource supports you through identifying what you will study across your chosen curriculum areas whilst also providing you with reading materials and resources that students can complete prior to joining us in September.

+Simply come to the academy on results day 12 August bringing a copy of your results and photographic ID and dependant on eligibility and subject availability, if there are places available you will be able to enrol.